routeviews/google-cloud-storage/README.md

 ## Examples

-For accessing Route Views data in Google, see the examples provided in "examples/".
+For accessing RouteViews data in Google, see the examples provided in "examples/".

 ## Implementation Notes